What Trump’s 'Big Beautiful Bill' Means for Your Utility Bills

 The proposed bill would repeal Biden-era tax credits incentivizing taxpayers to make their homes and businesses more energy efficient.
 With the tax breaks gone, alternative energy generation equipment such as solar panels and wind turbines could become more expensive.

 Power plants might then become more reliant on natural gas to generate electricity, causing natural gas prices to inflate.
-Electric companies would likely pass the increase in costs to consumers.
+Electric companies would likely pass the increase in costs on to consumers.

 Currently, more than 40% of the country's electricity comes from natural gas, so there's a good chance your light bill will go up if the cost of natural gas rises as projected with the passage of this bill.